 A Level StatisticsEdexcel (2 Years)

-This Statistics course is designed primarily for candidates who wish to study the applications of statistical techniques to psychology, biology, business studies, economics, management and the humanities.
+This Statistics course is designed primarily for candidates who wish to study the applications of statistical techniques within psychology, biology, business studies, economics, management and the humanities.

 The emphasis in Statistics is on uses of mathematics, rather than the logic, style and rigour of Pure Mathematics.
 This course is not suitable for students who will be studying Mathematics or certain types of Engineering at university.